ebrest993/FamFilter/README.md

-# Big Family Blues
+# FamFilter

-Welcome to **Big Family Blues**, a text-based messaging application that allows users to communicate with each other through threads.
+Welcome to **FamFilter**, a text-based messaging application that allows users to communicate with each other through threads.
 This README provides an overview of the application's features and instructions on how to use it.

 ## Table of Contents
 - [Features](#features)